 Alan Gaby, MD had a great saying that describes the progression of poor health in America.
 He said it was a sequence, “Big Mac, Zantac, Prozac”.
 In other words, you eat junk, you develop digestive problems (reflux) and eventually, through the lack of necessary cofactors and nutrients, the nervous system is affected, creating depression.

 GERD is an acronym for gastroesophageal reflux disease.
 And, according to Dr. Gaby’s model, your patient with reflux may have some issues with diet and lifestyle.
-Obesity has been linked to GERD, the recent rise in the obesity epidemic may have led to an increase in GERD hospitalizations.
-In fact, a recent Healthcare Cost and Utilization Project Statistical Brief shows that the obesity epidemic has had a profound effect on hospitalizations.
+Obesity has been linked to GERD, and the recent rise in the obesity epidemic may have led to an increase in GERD hospitalizations.
+A recent Healthcare Cost and Utilization Project Statistical Brief shows that the obesity epidemic has had a profound effect on hospitalizations.
 Between 1996 and 2004, the number of hospitalizations with obesity diagnoses increased by 112% while all other hospitalizations increased by only 13%.

 All patients do not have the same symptoms, but they may have some or even all of the following:

 - Heartburn (the most common symptom; a rising, burning sensation in the chest